 Once enrolled pursuant to the School District of Choice Program, the transfer is renewed automatically unless the governing board withdraws from the program.
 However, the student does not have a regulatory right to stay at the same school as in the case of a Section 46600 interdistrict attendance agreement.
 Additionally, the district of residence may impose a statutorily-set cap on the total number of students transferring out of the district, and the district of choice is required to give certain notices to districts of residence.

-If a district has not chosen to become a School District of Choice, then a parent may not choose to transfer under the provisions of the program.
 The process is more fully explained in the school district's interdistrict enrollment policy (BP/AR section 5117).

-Employment-Based Residency (E.C. section 48204(b))
+Alternative Residency Compliance (E.C. section 48204)